carissaeats/carissaeats.github.io/aboutme.md

 layout: post
 title: About Me
 ---
 Hey!
-My name is Carissa Liu, a 17 year-old Jersey girl who loves food.

-Welcome to my food, travel, + personal blog!
+My name is Carissa Liu, a 17 year-old Jersey girl, and welcome to my food, travel, and personal blog!

 <div class="flex-container">
   <div class="flex-item-3">